 SQLite is very carefully tested to help ensure that it is as bug-free as possible.
 Among the many tests that are carried out for every SQLite version are tests that simulate power failures, I/O errors, and out-of-memory (OOM) errors and verify that no database corrupt occurs during any of these events.
 SQLite is also field-proven with approximately two billion active deployments with no serious problems.

 Nevertheless, no software is 100% perfect.
 There have been a few historical bugs in SQLite (now fixed) that could cause database corruption.
 And there may be yet a few more that remain undiscovered.
 Because of the extensive testing and widespread use of SQLite, bugs that result in database corruption tend to be very obscure.
 The likelihood of an application encountering an SQLite bug is small.
-To illustrate this, an account is given below of all database-corruption bugs found in SQLite during the two-year period from 2009-04-01 to 2013-04-15.
+To illustrate this, an account is given below of all database-corruption bugs found in SQLite during the four-year period from 2009-04-01 to 2013-04-15.
 This account should give the reader an intuitive sense of the kinds of bugs in SQLite that manage to slip through testing procedures and make it into a release.

 If a database is written by SQLite version 3.7.0 or later and then written again by SQLite version 3.6.23 or earlier in such a way as to make the size of the database file decrease, then the next time that SQLite version 3.7.0 access the database file, it might report that the database file is corrupt.
 The database file is not really corrupt, however.
-Version 3.7.0 was simply begin overly zealous in its corruption detection.
+Version 3.7.0 was simply being overly zealous in its corruption detection.